qdzlug/ironbank-pipeline/README.md

 #### folder-structure

-The `folder_structure` function will check for the required files, and validate some of these as well, excluding the hardening manifest, as a separate functions will check this.
+The `folder_structure` function will check for the required files, and validate some of these as well, excluding the hardening manifest as a separate functions will check this.

 - validate_files_exist
 - validate_clamav_whitelist_config